-|2. the material is copied and/or shared for educational purposes||Education purposes includes:
+|2.
+The material is copied and/or shared for educational purposes||Education purposes includes:

-|3. the material is not used for any other purpose||Institutions need to take steps to make sure that materials are not used for any other purposes, for example by:
+|3.
+The material is not used for any other purpose||Education Institutions need to take steps to make sure that materials are not used for any other purposes, for example by:

-|4. the institution does not copy or share more than a reasonable portion of a publication that is available for purchase||An institution copying from a publication that is available for purchase can copy and share 10% of the pages, or a chapter, per student per course.
+|4.
+The education institution does not copy or share more than a reasonable portion of a publication that is available for purchase||An education institution copying from a publication that is available for purchase can copy and share 10% of the pages, or a chapter, per student per course.
 An institution may be allowed to copy and/or share more if that is reasonable, and not detrimental to the content creators if done at scale.
 For example, if lots of people copy 80% of a book available for sale, instead of buying it, then that is likely to be detrimental to the content creators.

 Poster for staff in individually licensed education institutions, such as registered training organisations, here.

-- share material on a server to students, and email to students, provided the material is only available to the relevant students, and for the necessary time.
+- share material on a server to students, and email to students, provided the material is only available to the relevant students, and for the necessary time

 This information is for guidance only.
 It is not legal advice.